Diffusion differentiable resampling: Experiments

 \subsection{Vision-based pendulum dynamics tracking}

 Next, we consider the problem of learning the dynamics of a physical system from high-dimensional and structural image observations.
 We simulate pendulum dynamics described by a discrete-time SSM

 where $Z_j \coloneqq $ represents the state defined by the angle and angular velocity, $\Delta_j$ is the discretisation step, and $\zeta_j \sim \mathcal{N}(0, \Delta_j \, \Lambda_{\zeta})$ is the process noise.
-The true observation function $r$ generates $32 \times 32$ greyscale images representing the pendulum state.
-We generate a trajectory of observations $Y_{0:J}$ over steps $j=0,1,\ldots,256$.
-Crucially, in contrast to the previous example in Section~\ref{sec:lokta}, we here assume that both the underlying dynamics and the observation model are unknown, and we parametrise both the state transition, $Z_j = f_\theta(Z_{j-1}, \zeta_{j})$, and the decoder, $r \approx r_\phi$, by neural networks.
+The true observation function $r$ generates $32 \times 32$ snapshots of the pendulum.
+We generate a trajectory of observations $Y_{0:J}$ over $J=256$ steps.
+In contrast to Section~\ref{sec:lokta}, we learn both the underlying dynamics and the observation model, and we parametrise both the state transition, $Z_j = f_\theta(Z_{j-1}, \zeta_{j})$, and the decoder, $r \approx r_\phi$, by neural networks.
 Parameters $\theta$ and $\phi$ are learnt by minimising the negative log-likelihood estimated by the particle filter with resampling.
 For completeness, we run experiments in two regimes: the first uses adaptive resampling under a tempered observation likelihood, and the second is a more challenging setting with resampling at nearly every filtering step.
 The learnt models are evaluated using the average structural similarity index (SSIM) and peak signal-to-noise ratio (PSNR) on their predicted image sequences.

 Our results demonstrate that diffusion resampling integrates effectively into this complex, high-dimensional SMC learning pipeline, enabling stable optimisation and achieving competitive performance relative to state-of-the-art differentiable resampling baselines.
 Figure~\ref{fig:pendulum_grid} shows an accurate and high-fidelity mean image sequence reconstructed from a latent pendulum dynamics model and decoder learnt with diffusion resampling embedded in the optimisation process.
 The comparative results in Figure~\ref{fig:pendulum_SSIM_PSNR} show that, among the strongest configurations of each resampling class, diffusion resampling achieves mean SSIM and PSNR at least comparable to the baselines.
 See Appendix~\ref{app:pendulum} for further details and results.
+We also include additional large-scale experiments in Appendix~\ref{app:pbnn} and Appendix~\ref{app:weather}.